Where Is Your Linen Bedding Actually Made — And Why It Matters More Than You Think

 It Affects Construction Quality

 The certification on the fiber tells you the raw material is safe and responsibly sourced.
-It tells you nothing about how tightly the seams are sewn, whether pre-washing was done properly, whether the person who cut the pattern had been doing it for one week or fifteen years.
-Construction quality of your linen bed sheet is a function of who made it and under what conditions — neither of which is captured by a fiber origin label.
+It tells you nothing about how tightly the seams are sewn, whether pre-washing was done properly, or whether the person who cut the pattern had been doing it for one week or fifteen years.
+Construction quality is a function of who made it and under what conditions.

 It Affects the Story You're Buying